snowplow-archive/snowplow.github.com/services/analytics.md

 ![example-user-engagement-over-time-absolute][engagement-graph-2]

 A look at the absolute number of users in each category showed that it was, indeed, the large number of new users that was driving down the average.
 Further analysis was then conducted to compare what happened on the user journeys for new users who went on to return to the site with those that did not, to understand what were the events on that journey that were predictive of a user returning.
-Encouraging these events became a product development priority.
+Encouraging these events became a platform development priority.

-### Example catalogue and product analysis: conversion rate by product
+### Example catalogue and platform analysis: conversion rate by product

 The following graph was part of a catalogue analysis performed for an online retailer with a diverse set of more than 5000 SKUs across multiple categories.